 After you have removed malicious programs from your computer, reset your Chrome browser settings.
 Your current bookmarks and passwords will not change, but you'll need to customize things like your startup page, search engine, and browser theme again.

-Note: If you use the Software Removal Tool, it will take you through the following steps automatically.
+Note: If you use the Chrome Cleanup Tool, it will take you through the following steps automatically.